 Even if you don’t actually feel hung over, those few drinks you had last night may be part of the reason you cannot concentrate.
 Alcohol can impair your ability to get a good night’s sleep, and fatigue can make it difficult to concentrate.
 Additionally, even minor hangovers can impair proper brain function.
-Long term alcohol abuse can have a serious detrimental effect on your overall brain function.
+Long term excessive alcohol intake can seriously affect your overall brain function.

 TIP: Limit your daily alcohol intake to comply with Australian alcohol intake guidelines.